THE ART OF MUSICAL MISTAKES.

 Mistakes can create composers

-In an earlier article I mentioned a rather large blunder where during one performance I left out a complete line of music.
-The bungle left me nervous for the rest of the night’s performance and after the concert I felt let down and unhappy.
-However, from the chatter around me, I realized that some in the audience hadn’t noticed anything wrong and those who did said it was an “out of the ordinary” arrangement of the music.
+In my article "How to Conquer Stage Fright", I mentioned a rather large blunder where during one performance I left out a complete line of music.
+I mentioned how from the chatter around me, I realized that some in the audience hadn’t noticed anything wrong and those who did said it was an “out of the ordinary” arrangement of the music.
 So, the next night I left out the same line of music again… this time on purpose!

-What I didn’t mention then was; that experience piqued
+What I didn’t mention then was; that the experience piqued

-my interest for arranging music and for composing my own tunes.
+my interest in arranging music and composing my own tunes.

-I always had the ability of listening to a song and writing down the music to it once I played it back a few times.
-I didn’t think much about it and I certainly didn’t make use of it; but after this experience I decided to try my hand at arranging my own versions of popular music or even writing my own music.
+I could always listen to a song and write down the music to it once I played it back a few times.
+I didn’t think much about it and I certainly didn’t make use of it; but after this experience, I decided to try my hand at arranging my own versions of popular music or even writing my own music.

 I started with the trial-and-error method; using what I knew from the world of music theory.
 But as with all things trial and error, there is only so little you can accomplish.
 Besides, in this twenty-first Century music has changed so much that there are newer and easier ways of accomplishing something good.